pablo1b/tone/README.md

 - **Interactive Chat**: Conversational interface for learning and troubleshooting
 - **Dark Theme**: Beautiful coding environment with the One Dark theme

+## Note: Not Internet Safe

+Run this app locally, it is not secured and not ready to be run on an open server.

 ## 🚀 Getting Started

 ### Prerequisites